Bannberscheid

-Bannberscheid is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Bannberscheid is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

-The community lies north of Montabaur some 260 m in elevation in meadowland with a gradually climbing slope, within the low mountain landscape of the Westerwald, which is framed by the high Westerwald and the Montabaur Heights (Montabaurer Höhenzug).
-Since 1971 the community has belonged to what was then the newly founded Verbandsgemeinde of Wirges, a kind of collective municipality.
+The municipality lies north of Montabaur some 260 m in elevation in meadowland with a gradually climbing slope, within the low mountain landscape of the Westerwald, which is framed by the high Westerwald and the Montabaur Heights (Montabaurer Höhenzug).
+Since 1971 the municipality has belonged to what was then the newly founded Verbandsgemeinde of Wirges, a kind of collective municipality.

 History

 In 1211, Bannberscheid had its first documentary mention.
 From 1895 to 1897, the village church was built.
-The community was electrified in 1921 and in 1937 it was connected to the sewer system.
-Until the 1960s, clay quarrying was the community's main source of income.
+The municipality was electrified in 1921 and in 1937 it was connected to the sewer system.
+Until the 1960s, clay quarrying was the municipality's main source of income.

 Politics

-Community council
+municipality council

 The council is made up of 13 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 7 June 2009.

 Coat of arms

-The community's arms were introduced in 1992 upon a decision by the council.
+The municipality's arms were introduced in 1992 upon a decision by the council.
 They show a bend sinister of silver and red dividing the field into blue and gold.
 Above is a gold waterwheel and below along the shield's edge are three blue steps.

 Economy and infrastructure

-West of the community runs Bundesstraße 255, which leads from Montabaur to Rennerod.
+West of the municipality runs Bundesstraße 255, which leads from Montabaur to Rennerod.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne–Frankfurt am Main), some 3 km away.

+In Bannberscheid, at the border to Studt, the former train stop of Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), was located, nowadays this line is only in service for fright traffic.

+The nearest access to train service is Wirges on the Limburg-Staffel–Siershahn railway.
 The nearest InterCityExpress stop is at the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.